 About

 Hello.
-My name is Fùyuán Zhèng, or 郑富元 in real Mandarin.
+My name is Fùyuán Zhèng, or 郑富元 in Mandarin.

-I work in theatre as a stage manager, director, and intimacy choreographer.
+I work in theatre primarily as a stage manager, and also as a stage director and intimacy director.
 My goal as a theatre practitioner is to build a rehearsal room that feels supportive, inclusive, and collaborative—a space where artists can take risks and feel supported doing their best work.

-I am also an active researcher and advocate for practicing intimacy direction in Chinese theatre, aiming to foster safer and more ethical rehearsal practices across cultural contexts.
+I am also an active researcher and advocate for the practice of intimacy direction in Chinese theatre, aiming to foster safer, more ethical rehearsal practices across cultural contexts.

 Outside of the theatre, you’ll find me learning new languages, writing quietly on my bed, or figuring out a new chord on the guitar.